How do I make a complaint or pay a compliment?

 How do I make a complaint about an individual member of police staff?

-You can make a complaint about a police officer of any rank or other representatives of the police including support staff, special constables and community support officers by any of the following methods:
+Children and adults can make a complaint about a police officer of any rank or other representatives of the police including support staff, special constables and community support officers by any of the following methods:

 1. Go into a police station and ask to see the duty inspector or duty sergeant.